Thorns

 Key Combinations

-- K1+E1: Shift octave window (edit mode)
+- K1+E1: Shift octave window (move visible pitch range up/down) - changeable anytime

-- K1+E2: Change pattern length (2-16 steps)
+- K1+E2: Change pattern length (2-16 steps) - edit mode only

 Grid